bcgov/entity/docs/Way of Working/Sprint Review.md

 ### In Sprint Planning discuss & agree what US/ Feature should be demoed to Stakeholders - in (common) Sprint Review on Tuesdays.

 #### Please use following format:
-Name - User Story/ Feature (link to ticket) - how long (demo incl.
+Feature/ User Story - ticket number - Name - how long (demo incl.
 Q&A)

 -----------------------------------------------------------------------------------------------------------------------